maksiksq/chaos-abyss/manualArticles/chaos-abyss.md

 ### Markdown

 Before anything, I implemented the styles and the generated page for the articles themselves.
-My initial call was to make each thing manually and then make a custom syntax for it, but then I quickly remembered **Markdown** *exists*, I don't need to reinvent markdown with my custom article parser so it's library choosing time.
+My initial call was to make each thing manually and then make a custom syntax for it, but then I quickly remembered **Markdown** *exists*, I don't need to reinvent Markdown with my custom article parser so it's library choosing time.

 After looking some stuff up, **Markdown-it** seemed like the best bet, because it wasn't much about being out of the box but rather about plugins, which is perfect if I want to retain search engine optimization with semantic tags (e.g. &lt;article&gt;) and style it a lot.
 ![The original page](https://ik.imagekit.io/maksiks/2025-07-01_17-01%20(2).png 'The original page')